Redistribution of income and wealth: Progressive Income Tax

+Government redistribution

 Two other common types of governmental redistribution of income are subsidies and vouchers (such as food stamps or Section-8 housing vouchers).
 These transfer payment programs are funded through general taxation, but benefit the poor or influential special interest groups and corporations.
 While the persons receiving transfers from such programs may prefer to be directly given cash, these programs may be more palatable to society than cash assistance, as they give society some measure of control over how the funds are spent.

-In addition to having a progressive tax rate, the U.S. Social Security system also redistributes wealth to the poor via its highly progressive benefit formula.
+Benefit redistribution

 Governmental redistribution of income may include a direct benefit program involving either cash transfers or the purchase of specific services for an individual.
 Medicare is one example.
 Medicare is a government-run health insurance program that covers people age 65 or older, certain younger people with disabilities, and people with end-stage renal disease (permanent kidney failure requiring dialysis or a transplant, sometimes called ESRD).
 This is a direct benefit program because the government is directly providing health insurance for those who qualify.

+Gini Index

 The difference between the Gini index for the income distribution before taxation and the Gini index after taxation is an indicator for the effects of such taxation.

+Property redistribution

 Wealth redistribution can be implemented through land reform that transfers ownership of land from one category of people to another, or through inheritance taxes, land value taxes or a broader wealth tax on assets in general.
 Before-and-after Gini coefficients for the distribution of wealth can be compared.